 You’ll definitely want 8GB of RAM or more, and you should also look for a Windows 10 Professional edition operating system (or the latest macOS if you prefer Apple).

-Best Laptops for Business Students: Our Picks
+Best Laptop for Business Students: Our Picks in 2019

 The laptops recommended below are picked mainly based on 1). the criteria listed above 2). our own using experience 3). reputation research we did from the Internet about what other business students have to say.